Coronavirus mortgage relief and repayment help

 Here's how the Big Four are helping borrowers hit by COVID-19:

 The Commonwealth Bank is offering repayment deferral for all home loan customers for up to six months.
 The bank will even offset the extra interest charges that this deferral will accrue, meaning you won't end up paying more interest (you will still need to make up the deferred repayments later, of course).
 The bank has also lowered interest rates on some of its fixed rate products for new customers.

 Customers with home loans can pause repayments for up to six months.
 This includes investors and owner-occupiers but excludes borrowers with line of credit loans.
 If you pause repayments your interest will continue to be calculated on your loan balance.
 You can organise repayment changes using the NAB app.
 NAB has also lowered fixed home loan rates for new customers.

 Westpac loan customers who have lost their job or substantial income because of COVID-19 can apply for a three-month repayment pause followed by a second three-month pause (subject to review).
 Lower fixed rate owner-occupier loans are available for new borrowers too.
 Borrowers who have been with Westpac for more than 12 months may also have the option to reduce their repayments temporarily by up to 50%.

 The bank is cutting its variable home loan rate by 0.15% (effective 27 March).
 This will make repayments cheaper for borrowers with variable loans.
 Borrowers can pause repayments for six months, with a review three months in.
 Interest will be charged during this period and added on to the loan balance, meaning you will have to repay it later.

 Coronavirus mortgage support from smaller lenders

 While we're unable to list every lender and their policy, the list below contains a significant number of Australian lenders outside the Big Four.
 For the most up-to-date information always check with your lender directly.

 - UBank.
-Any UBank customer struggling to make repayments should call the customer support team on 1300 155 426.
+Any UBank customer struggling to make repayments should call the customer support team on 1300 155 426 or visit its support page.